JDongian/python-jamo/docs/source/sample.rst

         raise InvalidJamoError("Invalid or classless jamo argument.", jamo) jamo.jamo.InvalidJamoError: Invalid or classless jamo argument.

-This function does not accept HCJ consonants, as they are ambiguous.
+As shown above, this function does not accept HCJ consonants since they do not have an associated character class.

 Converting between Jamo and HCJ